Yuan-998/yuan-998.github.io/_posts/2023-1-3-Mapreduce reading notes.md

 ### Fault Tolerance
 #### Worker Failure
 The master pings every worker **periodically**.
-If a worker doesn't response, any Map/Reduce tasks done (in case that those intermediate files are no longer accessible) or are being processed are marked as *idle* so that the tasks will be rescheduled.
+If a worker doesn't response, any Map/Reduce tasks done (in case that those intermediate files are no longer accessible) or being processed are marked *idle* so that the tasks will be reassigned.

 #### Master Failure
 Unlike worker, the master is the one and only.
 So, when the master fails, when current implementation **aborts** the MapReduce computation.